tldr-pages/tldr/pages/common/ipython.md

 `ipython profile create`

-- Print the path to the directory for default IPython profile:
+- Print the path to the directory for the default IPython profile:

 `ipython locate profile`